TomAJensen/BAND-MAID-WD-GAME/README.md

 # BAND-MAID-WD-GAME
 Repository for the BAND-MAID World Domination game
-See <some link> for getting started
+See [Getting Started](https://github.com/TomAJensen/BAND-MAID-WD-GAME/blob/main/GETTING-STARTED.md) for more information.